 - A satisfactory enhanced Disclosure and Barring Service (DBS) check

-- Performance to a satisfactory standard in occupational therapy selection tasks, demonstrating that your individual values and behaviours align with NHS Constitution
+- Performance to a satisfactory standard in Physiotherapy selection tasks, demonstrating that your individual values and behaviours align with NHS Constitution

 - Satisfactory reference(s)

 - Our terms and conditions, policies and procedures contain important information about studying at York St John University.
 These can be accessed through our Admissions webpages.

 Fees and funding

 To study for a Postgraduate degree with us, you will need to pay tuition fees for your course.
 How much you pay will depend on whether you're a UK & EU student or an international (non-EU) student.
 Tuition fees are charged for each year of your course.